Petra, the Dead Sea, and the desert are some of the things we immediately associate with Jordan, but besides these what is Jordan famous for?

 What is Jordan famous for food?
 Well, mainly for typical Levantine food, Bedouin food, and a mix of the two.
 Jordanians love eating and sharing that love with their guests and neighbors.

-But the variety and diversity of dishes that you’ll find in Jordan are amazing and what we really enjoy in their food.
-Some of the most typical ingredients will also include za’atar, tahini, olive oil, and olives, lemon, garlic.
+But the variety and diversity of dishes you’ll find in Jordan are amazing and what we really enjoy in their food.
+Some of the most typical ingredients include za’atar, tahini, olive oil, olives, lemon, and garlic.

 Thus, you will find local versions of most of the levant’s typical dishes, like falafel, hummus, lebaneh, kibbeh, tabouleh, bread, and many others.
 Popular desserts include baklava, knafeh, halva, and fruits like figs and nuts.
 The most famous is obviously baklava, but knafeh is really our favorite.